SRH-Heidelberg-University/Evaluation/README.md

 ### Setup Instructions

 #### Step 1: Clone the Repository
-Use the following command to clone the Mistral repository :
+Use the following command to clone the Evaluation repository :
 ```bash
 git clone https://github.com/SRH-Heidelberg-University/Evaluation.git
 ```